-CTE 2852 Visual Merchandising (Y)
+CTE 2852 Product Presentation (Y) 3 cr.

-This course is designed to provide students with technical and practical knowledge needed to create effective merchandise displays.
-While themes and techniques change regularly, students will learn basics and fundamentals that can be readily adapted to multiple situations.
-Practical experience in using various types of equipment is an integral part of this course.
+This course is designed to provide students with technical and practical knowledge needed to effectively display goods through floor layouts and displays.
+While themes and techniques change regularly, students will learn basics and fundamentals that can be readily applied to multiple situations.
 Three contact hours.

-CTE 2853 Fashion Show Production
+CTE 2853 Fashion Show Production 3 cr.